Charles Frederick Berwind: Estate and descendants

 In 1918, during World War I, Alien Property Custodian A. Mitchell Palmer took over the property and trust funds of American women who had married Germans and Austrians and that of the German and Austrian heirs of such former American women.
 At the time, Gertrude, Baroness von Boecklin of Rust, Ringsheim in Baden, Germany, had her assets seized, which included the more than $300,000 in property that was placed in trust from her father's estate.

 Through his daughter Edith, he was a grandfather of Alta von Kleist (d.
 1967), who first married Count James de Martino of Rome in 1933.
 Asta later married Jean Paul-Boncour (the French Ambassador to Argentina and Thailand whose brother, Joseph Paul-Boncour, was the Prime Minister of France).

 Through his daughter Gertrude, he was a grandfather of Baron Ruprecht von Boecklin of 277 Park Avenue, who inherited the Baroness' estate upon her death.

 Through his daughter Anita, he was a grandfather of Anita Strawbridge (wife of Lt.
 Cmdr.
-Hon.
-Theodore P. Grosvenor), and Robert Early Strawbridge Jr. (1896–1986), a polo champion and chairman of the United States Polo Association.
+Theodore Phinney Grosvenor, US Navy), and Robert Early Strawbridge Jr. (1896–1986), a polo champion and chairman of the United States Polo Association.